-Want to revamp an old lamp or maybe even build a new one?
+Want to revamp an old lamp or maybe even build one from scratch?
 It's never been easier to tackle a lamp makeover with the amount of inspiration on the internet.
 We've searched high and low for easy lamp making ideas and DIY lamp projects to get the creative juices flowing.

 These homemade lamp ideas cover all sorts of styles and budgets, some of which only require a can of spray paint to complete.
 The only thing limiting you at this point is your willingness to try something new.
 Just make sure no matter which project you choose, that you learn a bit about electrical work before you get started.Continue to 2 of 21 below.

 02 of 21

 There are so many DIY lamp ideas that it can be hard to know where to begin.
 The first thing to do is decide where you want the lamp to go in your home.
 Then you will be able to determine things like style, scale, and function.
 This recycled bottle lamp from The Inspired Room is large enough, that it works great as the only lamp on an entry table or console table.Continue to 3 of 21 below.

 Galvanized Lantern Lamp

 There are basic light kits on the market that can help you turn pretty much anything into a lamp.
 With these instructions from Lovely Etc., you can turn a galvanized lantern into a unique lamp.
 One thing to note on this project, though, is to be sure you pick the right kind of light bulb that can be in an enclosed space.
 Some bulbs, even LED ones, emit too much heat and can be a fire hazard.Continue to 4 of 21 below.